google/go-github/CONTRIBUTING.md

 also says that the field should be left alone, `-fix` will not repair a field that the file names.

+A struct can be the request body of more than one operation, and those operations can disagree: one schema can require a property that another does not have at all, or holds as `readOnly`, which is never sent.
+No one Go field suits both, because making the field mandatory would start sending a property that the other operation does not accept. `-fix` therefore rewrites a field only when every operation that sends the struct agrees about it, and reports the ones that do not for you to settle.
+An entry in `exceptions.txt` is how that decision is recorded.

 [OpenAPI descriptions of their API]: https://github.com/github/rest-api-description

 ## Scripts